 Nickel and Iron alloys are appropriate materials for magnetic shielding because they have high magnetic permeabilities.
 Raw nickel has a relative permeability of near 100[1], raw iron near 200, and the particular atomic crystal structures in permalloy (achieved through specific heat treatment) provide it a relative permeability of near 8000 times greater than air[3].
 A similar alternative to permalloy is mumetal, which adds copper and chromium impurities to the nickel and iron to improve ductility.
 Attenuation of magnetic field strength within a bounded region increases proportionally with the relative permeability of the boundary material [4].
 The specimen's thickness also contributes to its shielding capabilities.
-For a pickup, the effectiveness of the magnetic shielding is limited in that cannot be completely closed.
+The effectiveness of the magnetic shielding is limited in that cannot be completely closed.
 The caps of the cylindrical pickup must remain unimpeded by the shielding material, as the pickup must be able to exchange ample magnetic flux with the guitar string.
-It must also be noted that shielding materials can be partly magnetized by the NdFeB magnets present in each pickup, resulting in a reduction of their magnetic permeability.
+It must also be noted that shielding materials can be magnetized by the magnets present in each pickup, resulting in a reduction of their magnetic permeability, and hence their shielding capability.
+This interaction will be at a further distance than the previously discussed core, so the issues of saturation and magnetic force will be less prevalent.